adammark/Markup.js/README.md

 ## Implementation

-HTML templates tend to be longer than the examples shown here, so it's a good idea to separate them from the rest of your code.
+HTML templates tend to be longer than the examples shown here, so it's a good idea to segregate them from the rest of your code.
 In small apps, you can put all your templates into a single file:

 ``` javascript